-You’ve heard of Africa’s Big 5 on land, but what about the marine Big 5?
-The East Coast of Africa is home to loads of marine life, and happens to be home to the Big 5 of the water: Southern Right Whale, African Penguin, Bottlenose Dolphin, Great White Shark, and Cape Fur Seals!
+Africa’s Big 5, which is commonly known, consist of the Lion, Leopard, Rhinoceros, Elephant, and the Cape Buffalo.
+Not as common is the marine Big 5 which consists of the following: Southern Right Whale, African Penguin, Bottlenose Dolphin, Great White Shark, and Cape Fur Seals.
+The East Coast of Africa is home to a multitude of marine life!
 Many of these species are endangered due to overfishing, coastal development, pollution, climate change, and poaching.
 Here’s a great intro to the Marine Big 5, from our friends at Grootbos.

 Southern Right Whale

-Over 3000 Southern Right Whales migrate all the way from the freezing waters of the Antarctic to calve, nurse their young, and mate in the sheltered bays and warm waters of South Africa’s coastline.
+Over 3000 Southern Right Whales migrate all the way from the freezing waters of the Antarctic to calve to nurse their young and mate in the sheltered warm waters of South Africa’s coastline.

 The name Southern Right comes from early whalers, who determined that these were the ‘right whales’ to hunt.
 Not only did they fetch a good market price but they were also easy prey.
-They swam slowly, spending a lot of their time on the surface and near the coastline, and would float when dead.
-Whale populations plummeted right up until the 20th century but finally became internationally protected in 1935.
+Whale populations plummeted right up until the 20th century.
+They finally became a protected species in 1935.
 Populations have recovered well since then although they still have a long way to go.

 Today these whales are the “right whales” to watch.
 Besides the huge concentration of Southern Rights in Walker Bay and their tendency to show off, the cliffs and coastal pathways of Hermanus offer the best land-based whale watching in the world!
 Our friends at Grootbos take you to the best viewing sites and offer boat-based and airborne tours for another perspective!

 These dapper little dudes are ready for some fun in the sun!
-Despite their playful demeanor, these guys are in trouble.
-The African Penguin is an endangered species.
-In the 1900’s people sought-after penguin eggs as a delicacy and nearly whipped out the entire population.
+Despite their playful demeanor, these penguins are considered an endangered species.
+In the 1900’s, people sought-after penguin eggs as a delicacy and nearly whipped out the entire population.
 Add pollution and overfishing to the equation and their species isn’t doing so well.
 Interested in how you can help these guys?
-Click here to learn more.

 Fun penguin fact: African Penguins are also known as Jackass Penguins, due to their donkey-like bray.
 It’s black & white tuxedo is also a form of camouflage, known as countershading – their bellies are white to confuse predators swimming below looking up towards the light and their backs are black, confusing predators looking down towards the dark water below.